hyprwm/hyprland-wiki/content/faq/_index.md

 hyprland
 ```

-Other things, e.g. hyprapps (hyprlock, hyprsunset, ...) can be built in any order
+Other things, e.g. hyprapps (hyprlock, hyprsunset, ...) can be built in any order after Hyprland.
-after hyprland.

 ***Never, under any circumstances***, symbolically link different .so versions together, this will lead to memory bugs and crashes.
 I don't care what some random person tells you online.
 Don't do it.

 ### My apps are pixelated

-This just means they are running through XWayland, which physically cannot scale
+This just means they are running through Xwayland, which physically cannot scale
 by fractional amounts.

 To force them to run in native Wayland mode, see
 [the Master Tutorial](../getting-started/master-tutorial#force-apps-to-use-wayland).

-If they can't, see [the XWayland page](../configuring/extra/xwayland).
+If they can't, see [the Xwayland page](../configuring/extra/xwayland).

 ### My external monitor is blank / doesn't render / receives no signal (laptop)

-For Nvidia graphics - This issue appears to be resolved when using Nvidia
+For NVIDIA graphics - This issue appears to be resolved when using NVIDIA
 Drivers 525.60.11 or later, but it may persist with older drivers.

 For systems with limited hardware (Ex. iGPU, USB-C, USB Hubs) - Set env `AQ_NO_MODIFIERS` to `1` in your config.